OneLocal Booking Dashboard

 Section 08

-Most of these partners were only starting to move off manual workflows, so the booking flow had to win trust through clarity, not features.
-I mapped the journey before designing a single screen, and building the customer flow and the business dashboard in parallel meant designing the customer's path and the owner's tools as two halves of one product.
+What I'd carry forward is the shape of the work.
+I mapped the full journey before drawing a single screen, and I designed the customer flow and the business dashboard in parallel, treating the customer's path and the owner's tools as two halves of one product rather than two projects.